Top 7 Spices for Chicken Fajitas: Recipe, Blending Tips & Buying Guide

 What to Look For in a Pre-Mixed Spice Blend

-• Low Sodium: Many pre-made mixes contain high amounts of salt.
-Look for low-sodium or no-salt-added versions.
+• Low Sodium: Many pre-made mixes contain high salt.
+Choose low-sodium or no-salt-added versions.

-• Real Ingredients: Avoid mixes with artificial additives, preservatives, or fillers.
+• Real Ingredients: Avoid artificial additives, preservatives, or fillers.

-• Smoke Factor: If you love that char-grilled feel, opt for blends containing smoked paprika or chipotle powder.
+• Smoke Factor: Opt for blends with smoked paprika or chipotle powder for char-grilled flavor.

 Recommended Brands